earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 {"id":5}
 ~~~

-And I can see that it's ending up in the db:
+A quick check with `sqlite-utils` shows that my results were written to the db:

 ~~~{.bash caption=">_"}
 > sqlite-utils activities.db "select * from activities" --table